Raeonix-J/Games-Tier-List/C-Tier/Through_the_Woods.md

-# 🌲 Through the Woods — Tier List Placement
+# 🌲 Through the Woods

 ## Tier: **C**